dotnet/android-samples/JniDemo/README.md

 # Java Native Invoke Sample

-This sample shows how to manually bind to a Java library so it can be consumed by a Mono for Android application.
+This sample shows how to manually bind to a Java library so it can be consumed by a Xamarin.Android application.

 ## Requirements

 There is one requirement in order to build and run this sample:

- 1. Mono for Android Preiew 13 or later.
+ 1. Mono for Android Preview 13 or later.

-Commands that need to be executed are indicated within backtics (`), and $ANDROID_SDK_PATH is the directory that contains your Android SDK installation.
+Commands that need to be executed are indicated within backticks (`), and **$ANDROID_SDK_PATH** is the directory that contains your Android SDK installation.

 ## How it works